mnot/I-D/rfc5988bis/draft.md

 ({{RFC2818}} and {{RFC2817}}) is currently the only end-to-end way to provide such protection.

 Link applications ought to consider the attack vectors opened by automatically following, trusting, or otherwise using links gathered from HTTP headers.
-In particular, Link headers that use the "anchor" parameter to associate a link's context with another resource should be treated with due caution.
+In particular, Link header fields that use the "anchor" parameter to associate a link's context with another resource should be treated with due caution.

-The Link entity-header field makes extensive use of IRIs and URIs.
+The Link header field makes extensive use of IRIs and URIs.
 See {{RFC3987}} for security considerations relating to IRIs.
 See {{RFC3986}} for security considerations relating to URIs.
 See
 {{RFC7230}} for security considerations relating to HTTP headers.

 # Internationalisation Considerations

 Link targets may need to be converted to URIs in order to express them in serialisations that do not support IRIs.
-This includes the Link HTTP header.
+This includes the Link HTTP header field.

-Similarly, the anchor parameter of the Link header does not support IRIs, and therefore IRIs must be converted to URIs before inclusion there.
+Similarly, the anchor parameter of the Link header field does not support IRIs, and therefore IRIs must be converted to URIs before inclusion there.

 Relation types are defined as URIs, not IRIs, to aid in their comparison.
 It is not expected that they will be displayed to end users.